 You’ll find only hints of Linn County’s stature as an excellent fishing destination from Interstate 5.

-For the real deal, head east into the Cascade Mountain foothills for some of the Willamette Valley’s best fishing, including strong runs of salmon and steelhead into the Santiam River system and some of Oregon’s best kokanee fishing at Green Peter Reservoir.
+For the real deal, head east into the Cascade Mountain foothills for some of the Willamette Valley’s best fishing, including strong runs of salmon and steelhead into the Santiam River system, lots of trout in Foster Reservoir, and scads of kokanee and smallmouth bass at Green Peter Reservoir.

 The purpose of this article is to briefly introduce the best of Linn County’s fishing destinations.

 A variety of links you will find within the article itself and at the bottom of the page will take you to more detailed information found on this website and elsewhere.

 Among the links at the bottom of this article are paths to neighboring counties that also offer excellent fishing opportunities, often a short drive from Linn County.

 The county shares popular fishing waters along part of the Santiam system, including the North Fork Santiam River and Detroit Lake, with Marion County to the north.

 The waters in this area are regulated under the Oregon Department of Fish and Wildlife’s Willamette Zone.
 Please note that fishing for salmon, steelhead and sturgeon in this zone’s rivers requires a Columbia River endorsement.